 (5) For the purposes of subregulation (4), if the contravention consists of a failure to do something required to be done, the contravention is to be regarded as continuing until the act is done, despite the fact that any period within which, or time before which, the act is required to be done has expired or passed.

-[Regulation 15 inserted in Gazette 28 Jun 2013 p.
+[Regulation 15 inserted: Gazette 28 Jun 2013 p.
 2935-6.]

 16. Contravention of category A civil penalty provision: ERA may demand civil penalty